ThomasCulotta/PureBot/Commands_PureSushi.md

 ```
 **Remarks**

-@ing the user is recommended.
+Mod Only. @ing the user is recommended.
 Type @ and use Twitch's username picker/autocomplete to help ensure the correct username is given.

 ### who del USER ID
 ```